funilrys/PyFunceble/docs/facts/faq.rst

       $ umount /mnt/ramfs/

-This chapter have practically been copied from `<https://unix.stackexchange.com/a/325421>`_ creditted to Neurotransmitter as it is well written and cover our purpose for descriping how to setup a ramFS to be used for testing with PyFunceble.
+This chapter has practically been copied from `<https://unix.stackexchange.com/a/325421>`_ creditted to Neurotransmitter as it is well written and cover our purpose for describing how to setup a ramFS to be used for testing with PyFunceble.

-Next we needs to configure PyFunceble to use the newly created and mounted ramFS.
-This is done with the `PYFUNCEBLE_OUTPUT_LOCATION <../usage/index.html#global-variables>`_ ; now all outputs are stored in the ramFS, so remember to copy the results to a stationary file path when your done.
+Next, we need to configure PyFunceble to use the newly created and mounted ramFS.
+This is done with the `PYFUNCEBLE_OUTPUT_LOCATION <../usage/index.html#global-variables>`_ ; now all outputs are stored in the ramFS, so remember to copy the results to a stationary file path when you are done.

 Next time you are going to run a test with PyFunceble are will do:
   1. Mount the ramFS